The z-DM distribution of fast radio bursts

 Perhaps our most significant result --- strong evidence for source evolution with redshift, i.e.\ $n>0$ --- is most strongly disfavoured by $p_n$, such that when this is removed, we prefer a strongly evolving population.
-This, predictably, is related to the low number of bursts observed by Parkes/Mb relative to ASKAP/FE compared to expectations discussed above, which alone argues against source evolution.
 Removing any of the three FRB surveys, or $p_{\rm snr}$, simply results in mildly less evidence for $n>0$ --- there is no single result strongly favouring $n>0$.
 We thus conclude that our conclusion on $n$ robust, especially considering uncertainties discussed in Appendix~\ref{sec:fine_effects}.

 Our host galaxy parameters, $\mu_{\rm host}$ and $\sigma_{\rm host}$ --- recall these are in log DM space --- are most affected by the highest- and lowest-sensitivity surveys, ASKAP/FE and Parkes/Mb.
 Without these observations, very low values of $\mu_{\rm host}$ (and hence very large values of $\sigma_{\rm host}$) become possible.
 This validates the use of DM distributions only when studying these parameters.
-Neither $p_{\rm snr}$ nor $p_n$ have a significant effect.
+Neither $p_{\rm snr}$ nor $p_n$ have a large effect.